The Making and Life of a Registered Nurse in the Era of COVID-19: Chapter Sixteen–My Nursing Stories

 I am going to Maine

-I am not sure why I used to attract large female patients but I did when I was younger.
+I am not sure why I used to attract large female patients, but I did when I was younger.
 When this patient was finally ready to be discharged, her husband asked me to come into his wife’s room.
 This is where he thanked me profusely for saving her life.
 I am not sure what I did to deserve this claim, but I said, “Thank you.”
 It was then that they invited me up to Maine to spend time at their camp, anytime I wanted to.
 I quickly read between the lines and said, “Thank you.
 I appreciated the offer.”
 I think they wanted me to be the jam to their sandwich.
-Maybe I was reading too much into it, but I think not.
+Maybe I was reading too much into it, but I guess not.
 You did not see how she fawned all over me when I cared for her.
-She was always showing her all too ample body to me, and besides she was the women who wanted me to take a shower with her in the previous story.
+She was always showing her all too ample body to me, and besides, she was the woman who wanted me to take a shower with her in the previous story.

 Sex in the City